The Foreword in a Book: A Guide for Authors

 That’s why I’ve written this article for you.

-In this article I’ll reveal what a foreword is and whether or not you need one; if you should have one or not: book foreword pros and cons and what readers really think of them; the difference between a foreword, a preface, and an introduction; tips on spelling, formatting, word count, where the foreword goes in the book and page numbering rules; whether or not you should write a book foreword for an author/what benefits that has to the foreword writer, and how to actually write a foreword/tips on what the best forewords do.
+In this article I’ll reveal what a foreword is and whether or not you need one; if you should have one or not; book foreword pros and cons and what readers really think of them; the difference between a foreword, a preface, and an introduction; tips on spelling, formatting, word count, where the foreword goes in the book and how the page should be numbered; whether or not you should write a book foreword for an author/what benefits that has to the foreword writer, and how to actually write a foreword/tips on what the best forewords do.

 There’s also a TLDR summary at the end.